 Bystanders in public places must balance their own risk factors for complications if they get COVID-19 against the knowledge that survival rates without CPR are dismal, Edelson said.
 But calling 911 is key, as is deciding quickly about whether to perform CPR.

-With portable automated external defibrillators, or AEDs, use of an electric charge to shock the heart back into a normal rhythm does not appear to carry an increased risk of dispersing the coronavirus into the air, Edelson said.
+With portable automated external defibrillators (PDF), or AEDs, use of an electric charge to shock the heart back into a normal rhythm does not appear to carry an increased risk of dispersing the coronavirus into the air, Edelson said.

 "If there's an AED nearby, use it," she said.